chiffa/BioFlow/dev_log.rst

 background (proably due to the wrong computation of the laplacian).
 At this point we need to align the Annotation analysis on the molecular analysis.
     - DONE: run git blame on the Molecular network interface, copy new modifications
-    - TODO: run git blame on molecular network analysis, copy the new modifications
+    - DONE: run git blame on molecular network analysis, copy the new modifications

 Itermediate problem: there is a loading problem for the `BioKnowledgeInterface` due to `InitSet` used on the construction (~6721 nodes) is significantly bigger than the `InitSet` used in order